Introduction to Docker Stack

 How Stack works in Docker?

-We have to pass a ‘docker-compose.yaml’ file as an argument to the ‘docker stack deploy’ command using the ‘–compose-file’ or ‘-c’ option.
-The ‘docker-compose.yaml’ file contains services, volumes, networks, etc. that are required to start a full-blown application.
-The compose file version 3.0 and above are supported by deploy command.
-Once we deploy the stack, services mentioned in the compose file are got created and replicas are distributed to different worker nodes.
-The Docker daemon adds a stack name before service or volume or network names.
+We must pass a ‘docker-compose.yaml’ file as an argument to the ‘docker stack deploys’ command using the ‘–compose-file’ or ‘-c’ option.
+The ‘docker-compose.yaml’ file comprises services, volumes, networks, and other necessary configurations to launch a comprehensive application.
+The Docker daemon adds a stack name before service, volume, or network names.

-The Docker images mentioned in the compose-file either available on any Docker registry, it might be private or public registry or available on all nodes in that swarm, otherwise container creation will fail.
+The Docker images mentioned in the compose file are either available on any Docker registry, it might be a private or public registry, or available on all nodes in that swarm, otherwise, container creation will fail.

 Examples